• About

 • Free Consultation

-Law Blog
+Law Admissions Blog

 Identify Your Passion

-Highlight Challenges Overcome
+Highlight Challenges You’ve Overcome

-Everyone has encountered challenges in pursuing her passions.
-Not having the money, raw talent or parental support are traditional examples.
-Indeed, demonstrating a will and ability to overcome obstacles – whether you call it tenacity, grit, or perseverance – is fundamental to being a good law student and, ultimately, a good lawyer.
 As you think about the challenges and struggles you have overcome in your life, don’t steer away from more significant hurdles because they may be too personal.
-It may be hard to think about or discuss, but if you can, many times these deep life struggles can form a solid basis for your personal statement and their significance to your life will come through to the reader as complete sincerity.
+It may be difficult to think about or discuss them, but if you can, these deep life struggles can form a solid basis for your personal statement.
+In addition, their significance to your life will come through to the reader as sincere, introspective, and mature.

-Share Your Strength
+Share Your Strengths

 Law